vcerovski/binfix/README.md

 Indeed, `@` is left-associative, standing for `funcall`.

-More complicated types can be also explicitely given after an argument,
+More complicated types can be also explicitly given after an argument,

     '{x :|or symbol number| -> x :. x}